Understanding accessibility principles - Understandable

 Content appears and operates in predictable ways

-Many people rely on predictable user interfaces and are disoriented or distracted by inconsistent appearance or behavior.
+Many people rely on predictable user interfaces and are disoriented or distracted by inconsistent appearance or behaviour.
 Examples of making content more predictable include:

 - Navigation mechanisms that are repeated on multiple pages appear in the same place each time